 Telegram | Large groups, security, anonymity, innovation | Less integration with traditional business tools |

-Zoom | Chat, videoconferencing, secure cloud storage | Less rich for pure messaging, cost |
+Zoom | Chat, video conferencing, secure cloud storage | Less rich for pure messaging, cost |